-There is no rule stating a home seller has to leave for showings, after all it is their home so they can certainly stay, but top Realtors will always instruct them to leave.
-There is no question leaving for showings can be a big inconvenience to homeowners especially if the buyer provided a timeframe of when they’d be arriving and not an exact time.
+There is no rule stating a home seller has to leave for showings.
+After all, it is their home so they can certainly stay, but top Realtors will always instruct them to leave.
+There is no question leaving for showings can be a big inconvenience to homeowners.
+Especially if the buyer provided a timeframe of when they’d be arriving and not an exact time.
 Throw kids and pets into the mix and it can be next to impossible to get everyone out of the house all while leaving it clean.

 An Uncomfortable Distraction

-Not only can a seller make a home buyer uncomfortable by being present for showings, they can also be a huge distraction.
+Not only can a seller make a home buyer uncomfortable being present for showings, but they can also be a huge distraction.
 The whole purpose of a showing is for the prospective buyer to view the property and see if it’s “the one” for them.

-Oftentimes when a seller or even the listing agent is present it’s impossible for a home buyer to do any of this and the last thing a seller wants is for a buyer to rush out of the property.
+Oftentimes when a seller or even the listing agent is present it’s impossible for a home buyer to do any of this.
+And the last thing a seller wants is for a buyer to rush out of the property.

 Showing Their Cards

 Some home buyers and even agents will take advantage of the seller being home for showings and ask them questions.
-I’m not talking about questions pertaining to the home, like how old the roof or AC are.
+I’m not talking about questions pertaining to the home, like how old the roof or AC is.
 I’m talking about questions that can negatively impact their home sale, like why are they moving, where are they going and when are they leaving.